6 outdoor smart devices to add value to your home

-When talking about the smart home, it's easy to think of smart heating, lighting and entertainment systems.
+When talking about the smart home, it's easy to think of smart heating, lighting, door locks and entertainment systems.
 But for those with some outside space, including backyards, front porches and gardens, there are ways to enhance how you live outdoors too.
-The smart garden is now a flourishing industry, and weather-proofed devices can expand how you spend time in the open air, while boosting the value of your smart home as well.
+The smart garden is now a flourishing industry, and weather-proofed devices can expand how you spend time in the open air, while boosting the value of your smart home in the process.

 Smart lighting, speakers and even televisions are now available for the garden, along with smart irrigation systems from the likes of Rachio, and smart security cameras and flood lights from Nest, Vivint and Ring.

-All of this equipment can be packed up when you move, but with gardens and outside spaces varying in terms of size, style and layout, taking everything — especially something like a smart irrigation system — could be more effort than it's worth.
+All of this equipment can be packed up when you move, but with gardens and outside spaces varying in terms of size, style and layout, taking everything with you when you move — especially something like a smart irrigation system — could be more effort than it's worth.

-Leaving connected devices behind may actually increase the value of your home to both buyers and renters, who equate a smart home as one that's 'move-in ready.'
+Leaving connected devices behind may actually increase the value of your home to both buyers and renters, who might consider a smart home as one that's 'move-in ready.'
 All the more reason to consider these options to add value to your home now, and for potential buyers in the future.

 Smart irrigation system